-Coriander or Dhania are a must have in every Indian kitchen.
-Freshly chopped coriander leaves are a great addition to nearly all the dishes but did you know that coriander has many health benefits as well.
+Coriander or Dhania is a must-have in every Indian kitchen.
+Freshly chopped coriander leaves are a great addition to nearly all the dishes but did you know the health benefits of coriander.

 A simple aloo ki sabzi or even a dal tadka starts to taste heavenly with just a dash of coriander.

-It has a wide range of biological functions, including antioxidant and antimicrobial activities and is found to be very helpful in management of oxidative stress and aging-associated diseases.
+It has a wide range of biological functions, including antioxidant and antimicrobial activities and is found to be very helpful in the management of oxidative stress and ageing-associated diseases.

 It can be used as a natural remedy to regulate menstrual cycles.